ericclemmons/diez/README.md

 When using libraries such as [React][1], [React Router][2], & [RefluxJS][3],
-you'll find that **singletons don't work well on the server-side** for Actions, Routes, Stores, & Views.
+you'll find that **singletons don't work well on the server-side** for Actions, Routes, Stores, & Views, as they share state between all requests.

 _On the client-side, each user's browser serves as a container to scope functions.
 Similarly, Diez introduces a container for each request on the server._